 If you are planning to take A Thai cooking class in Chiang Rai, you might consider staying at Ann's Greenhouse for a few days.
 You can easily find her on Airbnb.

 Tempted by the fact that we were already living in the Thai home where the action happens, we booked a Cooking Class with Ann for 1,100 THB each.

 Once we had the list of dishes ready, Ann took us to the local market in her car.
-It was very nice for a change to go to the market with the local and being able to find out what certain things are.
+It was very nice to go to the market with the locals and be able to find out what certain things are.

-As we were hovering the market stalls, we were distracted by a box of pink eggs, the colour is so vibrant and beautiful that we just had to pick a few of them.
-Later, during our Thai cooking class we boiled them and discovered that the whites are actually black.
+As we were hovering over the market stalls, we were distracted by a box of pink eggs.
+The colour is so vibrant and beautiful that we just had to pick a few of them.
+Later, during our Thai cooking class, we boiled them and discovered that the whites were actually black.
 It tasted slightly salty and earthy, but rather nice.

 While at the market, we didn't need to buy ingredients such as papaya, banana leaves (for the sweet sticky rice) or lemongrass.
 Instead, we harvested these ourselves in Ann's abundant garden.

 It was especially fun to learn how to properly cut the lemongrass, neither of us had done it before but soon became pros with the machete.

 Preparations for the Thai cooking class

 First things first, preparation.
 Everything we bought at the market, we had to prepare, even the chicken that still had its head and claws on, eeek…

 Ann was very kind to wash it for us.
 First, she massaged it with salt and then rinsed it with cold water.